CarlFredriksson/RL_an_introduction/Chapter_9/chapter_9_exercises.md

 $x_8(s) = s_1^{c_{8,1}} s_2^{c_{8,2}} = s_1^2 s_2^2 = s_1^2 s_2^2$

 $\implies \textbf{x}(s) = (1, s_1, s_2, s_1 s_2, s_1^2, s_2^2, s_1 s_2^2, s_1^2 s_2, s_1^2 s_2^2)$

+## Exercise 9.4

+Suppose we believe that one of two state dimensions is more likely to have an effect on the value function than is the other, that generalization should be primarily across this dimension rather than along it.
+What kind of tilings could be used to take advantage of this prior knowledge?

+**My answer:**

+Tilings with tiles that are elongated across the state dimension that is more likely to have an effect on the value function.
+For example stripes or rectangular tiles.